deckhouse/deckhouse/modules/041-linstor/docs/CONFIGURATION.md

   MASTER_PASSPHRASE: *!passphrase* # Master passphrase for LINSTOR
 ```

-> **Warning**: Choose strong passphrase and store it securely.
+> **Caution!** Choose a strong passphrase and store it securely.
 If it get lost, the encrypted data will be inaccessible.

 ## LINSTOR storage configuration